-Using a measuring tape, measure child's instep from the floor, over the highest part of the foot, and to the floor on the other side.
+Using a measuring tape, measure the instep from the floor, over the highest part of the foot, and to the floor on the other side.

 Add 2cm to this measurement (to account for seam allowances and ease).
 This will be your Adjusted Instep Measurement.

-Subtract this measurement from your Adjusted Instep Measurement to calculate the amount to add to the Toe Pattern Piece.
+Subtract this measurement from your Adjusted Instep Measurement (determined above) to calculate the amount to add to the Toe pattern piece.
 For example:

-Tape the pattern piece to scrap paper to secure and blend the top line.
+4. Tape the pattern piece to scrap paper to secure and blend the top line.

 Cut and sew the shoes as described in the Wayfarer Shoes tutorial.

-We hope these simple modifications will help you to create footwear to fit little feet of all shapes and sizes!
-Remember that it's always a good idea to make a muslin first before cutting your treasured fabric.
+This simple high instep modification will help you to create custom fit footwear for feet of all shapes and sizes!
+Remember that it's always a good idea to make a muslin to test fit before cutting your treasured fabric.